 The maximum number of user groups to retrieve from the group database.
-Values less than one will be ignored.
 This setting is only used when querying the group database directly.
 It is intended to be used on systems where it is not possible to detect when the array to be populated with group entries is not sufficiently large.
 By default, sudo will allocate four times the system's maximum number of groups (see above) and retry with double that number if the group database query fails.
 However, some systems just return as many entries as will fit and do not indicate an error when there is a lack of space.